koral--/blog/source/2016-03-05-xamarin-ci-with-bitrise-tutorial-part-2-testing.html.markdown

 ![Add NUnit runner step](xamarin_add_nunit_runner.png)

 Its default inputs are pre-set, but can be modified.
-These are the paths to your solution file, your configuration and the platform of your NUnit tests to run.
+The paths to your solution file, your configuration and the platform of your NUnit tests to run.
 You are able to add extra options through the `NUnit command options`.

 ![NUnit runner step config](xamarin_nunit_runner.png)